Matty Beniers

-Matthew Beniers (/bəˈnɪərs/; born November 5, 2002) is an American professional ice hockey center for the Seattle Kraken of the National Hockey League (NHL).
-The Kraken drafted Beniers second overall in the 2021 NHL Entry Draft with their first-ever selection in an entry draft.
+Matthew Beniers (/bəˈnɪərs/; born November 5, 2002) is an American professional ice hockey center and alternate captain for the Seattle Kraken of the National Hockey League (NHL).
+The Kraken drafted Beniers second overall in the 2021 NHL entry draft with their first-ever selection in an entry draft.
 He played college ice hockey at Michigan.
+He won the Calder Memorial Trophy as rookie of the year in 2023.

 Early life

-Beniers grew up in Hingham, Massachusetts, where he started skating and playing hockey at a young age.
+Beniers was born on November 5, 2002, in Hingham, Massachusetts, to parents Bob Beniers and Christine Maglione.
+His father played collegiate football at Cornell University while his mother was an understudy for A Chorus Line on Broadway before enrolling in law school.

 Playing career

 Junior

 During the 2018–19 season, in his first season with the USA Hockey National Team Development Program of the United States Hockey League (USHL), Beniers recorded 10 goals and 13 assists in 42 games.
-During the 2019–20 season, Beniers was alternate captain for the USA Hockey National Team Development Program, where he ranked second on the team in scoring with 18 goals and 23 assists in 44 games.
+During the 2019–20 season, Beniers was alternate captain of the team, where he ranked second on the team in scoring with 18 goals and 23 assists in 44 games.